pablovegan/Python-tips-tools/README.md

 ```
 Unless we are one of those old school programmers that read their email on the terminal, we can avoid using the command line by installing the [Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) for VSCode (or whatever tool your IDE provides).

-You can [configure](https://beta.ruff.rs/docs/configuration/) the line lenght, what rules to ignore and other options in [`pyproject.toml`](pyproject.toml).
+You can [configure](https://beta.ruff.rs/docs/configuration/) the line lenght, what rules to ignore and other options in the [`pyproject.toml`](pyproject.toml) file.
 For example,

 ```toml
 [tool.ruff]